TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/alchemy-db-restore-performance-stuck.md

     - If the point in time provided has high number of active long running transactions they will have to be rollback.

 - Select the same Azure region as the original Azure SQL Database or paired region
-    - This will avoid sending the restore data throw network to another Azure region.
+    - This will avoid sending the restore data through network to another Azure region.
     - For geo-restore confirm that the destination Azure region is the [paired region](https://docs.microsoft.com/azure/best-practices-availability-paired-regions) of the original Azure SQL Database to avoid sending the restore data throw network.

 - The number of concurrent restore requests being processed in the target region